How does Coronavirus/covid-19 affect you?

 Danish government authorities

-The Danish government introduced a ban against arranging or participating in any activities where more than 10 people would gather.
-The ban is in effect from the 18th March 2020 at 10:00.
+The Danish government have introduced a ban against arranging or participating in any activities where more than 100 people would gather.
 The ban applies both to indoor and outdoor activities and for both public and private gatherings.
 This does not apply in private homes, but it is encouraged that individuals limit gatherings at home as well.
+However, several exemptions have been made to the ban, for example, football matches are allowed to be held in front of an audience of 500 people.

-Airports, train stations or general use of public transport (trains, buses, planes, ferries etc.) will not, as a rule, be included in the ban.
+Airports, trainstations and public transport (trains, buses, planes, ferries) will not, as a rule, be included in the ban.
+Please be aware that surgical masks are required to be worn by all travellers at Danish airports.

 The Danish borders are closed from the 14th of March 2020, at 12:00, which also means a partial closure of air, ferry and train transport.
 It is expected that the police and military will conduct the border controls.

-The border control is in effect until the 1st of June 2020.
-All travelers without a legitimate reason to travel will be rejected.
+The border control is in effect until the 31st August 2020.
 Danish citizens are always allowed into the country, as well as people with legitimate reason for entry.

 Information about the Coronavirus (covid-19) can also be found on Sundhedsstyrelsens website.
 Here, you can find a list of phone numbers to doctors, rules for those that have been in a risk area, as well as a Q&A section where they answer questions on the spread of the virus, travel and quarantine and give advice to certain risk groups.
 This page is updated continuously.